Critical Thinking: An Introduction

 Programme details

 Week 1: What is critical thinking?
-What is the difference between reasoning and other ways of forming beliefs?
+What is the difference between reasoning and other ways of forming beliefs or making decisions?

 Week 2: What is a logical argument?
 How do arguments differ from conditionals, explanations and rhetoric?

-Week 3: Certainty versus probability: the distinction between deductive and inductive reasoning.
+Week 3: Certainty versus high probability: the distinction between deductive and inductive reasoning.

 Week 4: Deductive validity and logical form.

 Week 5: When do arguments rely on hidden premises?
-A closer look at probability.
+What is probability?

 Week 8: Practical reasoning: Reasoning about what to do.